Grants allocated for 2017-2018

-Minute Man Arc for Human Services, Inc.: Gaps in state reimbursement for an early intervention program, as well as funding for a family services program, both of which enhance the quality of life for people with developmental disabilities.
+Minute Man Arc for Human Services, Inc.: Funding to fill gaps in state reimbursement for an early intervention program, as well as funding for a family services program, both of which enhance the quality of life for people with developmental disabilities.

-The Nature Connection: Program visits, caregiver training and family support workshops for two Concord based sites that receive tailored, traveling nature-based therapeutic programs.
+The Nature Connection: Program visits, caregiver training and family caregiver training for three Concord-based sites that receive tailored, traveling, nature-based therapeutic programs..

 FOOD, HEALTH AND SAFETY

 Communities for Restorative Justice (C4RJ): For general operating funds to support the C4RJ program, which offers an alternative to the traditional judicial system..

 Community Services Coordinator: A significant portion of the coordinator’s position, which offers referral and related services for families and individuals in need throughout Concord and Carlisle.

 Dignity In Asylum (DIAS): Cost for providing housing, food and assistance for one or more asylum seekers currently waiting on a long list.

 Domestic Violence Services Network (DVSN): The recruitment, training and supervision of victim advocates and a coordinated and compassionate community response to — and support for — victims of domestic violence in Concord and Carlisle.

 Emerson Hospital Pediatric Intervention: Pediatric coping kits which contain stress reduction tools designed to aid children’s emotional well-being in the hospital environment.

 Gaining Ground: Farm volunteer and food donation programs which supply organically raised produce to local food pantries and shelters, helping to provide food to more than 100 people.